 Taxonomic classification for some of these species is changing, as the use of DNA has allowed a more precise analysis of amphibian and reptile taxonomy.
 Exotic reptile species which have escaped captivity have been found on several occasions, although to date none has established a population.

 In Vermont, the five-lined skink is presently known from only one locality.
-Vermont timber rattlesnake populations were decimated out of fear, for bounties, and by destruction of habitat.
+Vermont timber rattlesnake populations have been decimated by destruction of habitat and by bounties imposed out of fear in the early 20th century.
 Only two known populations remain in the Vermont-portion of the Basin.
 Spiny softshell turtles in Lake Champlain are genetically separated from Great Lakes populations, and have been found only on the Vermont side of the Lake and in some Vermont tributaries.
 In Vermont, map turtles are restricted to Lake Champlain and the lower portions of its tributaries.

 More than three hundred species of birds have been found to breed, overwinter, or pass through the Lake Champlain Basin on migration.
 A very visible part of the ecosystem, waterfowl and shore birds use the Lake Champlain Basin as breeding grounds, and for critical stopovers during spring and fall migrations along the Atlantic Flyway.
 Twenty-four bird species are listed by New York, Vermont and/or Québec as endangered or threatened.